mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 |             | reportType                     | 7 (b6 - b0) | 0x0B      | reportFirstTestFailedDTC       | Always  |
 +-------------+--------------------------------+-------------+-----------+--------------------------------+---------+

-.. note:: The exact trigger condition is setting testFailed DTC status bit (b0).
+.. note:: The returned DTC is the first one detected with testFailed status bit (b0) set since the last :ref:`ClearDiagnosticInformation <knowledge-base-service-clear-diagnostic-information>`.

 reportFirstConfirmedDTC (0x0C)
 ''''''''''''''''''''''''''''''
-The client can request for a first confirmed DTC since the last :ref:`Clearing Diagnostic Information <knowledge-base-service-clear-diagnostic-information>`.
+This sub-function can be used by the client to request the first confirmed DTC since the last :ref:`Clearing Diagnostic Information <knowledge-base-service-clear-diagnostic-information>`.

 +----------------------------------------------+-------------+-----------+--------------------------------+---------+